srinivas12viv/Spherical-Histogram/README.md

 Depending on the No. of longitudnal divisions (Long_div), the azimithul direction is equally spaced.
 Ex: 36 longitudnal divisions, meaning each bin in azimithul direction is seperated by 10 degrees.
 Whereas in the polar direction depending on the number of latitudnal divisions, the polar angles                                <img src="https://latex.codecogs.com/svg.latex?\large&space;[0,\theta_1.....,\theta_i,.......\pi] "/> are calculated as follows:

 <img src="https://latex.codecogs.com/svg.latex?\large&space;\theta_i=cos^{-1}(1-\frac{2i}{Lat\_div})" />

+The file'normals.txt' in this repository contains data of several vectors where each row representing a vector (x,y,z).
+The distribution using this code can be shown as below: